aleksanderprudnik/aleksanderprudnik/README.md

 - As a Research Group Lead, I manage projects and mentor staff and students.

 ## Connect with Me 🤝
 I'm keen on exploring new opportunities and collaborations.
-You can find a link to my LinkedIn page in the **profile sidebar**.
+You can find a link to my LinkedIn page in the profile sidebar.
 There's also a link to my personal university page, where my email address is available.
 Feel free to get in touch!